 - The University must demonstrate that it has a genuine vacancy at an appropriate skill level that meets the minimum salary threshold.

 - The University pledges to accept all of the legal duties expected when sponsoring the migrant.
-People and OD Operations will inform you of your obligations as a line manager when the sponsored worker is appointed.
+People and OD Operations will inform the

 As there is a financial cost associated with applying for CoS, we must assess that the individual is themselves likely to meet the criteria.

-The Points-Based scheme allows applicants, having satisfied certain mandatory criteria, to trade off certain other criteria against a lower minimum salary.
+The Points-Based System allows applicants, having satisfied certain mandatory criteria, to trade off certain other criteria against a lower minimum salary.

 To be eligible all applicants will need 70 points, however 50 of these are described as not ‘tradeable’ i.e. they must be obtained from meeting 3 mandatory requirements:

 - Offer of a job by an approved sponsor (i.e. the University)